 The North Carolina Symphony and Cary Town Band will perform during this event at Koka Booth Amphitheatre.
 Fireworks will be set off once both concerts are complete.

-Bring blankets and snacks out to Jefferson L. Sugg Farm at Bass Lake Park to watch a fireworks display.
+Head out to Jefferson L. Sugg Farm at Bass Lake Park to enjoy live music, food trucks, and other activities before watching a fireworks display.

-This two-day celebration, beginning on Saturday, July 3, will feature a sand sculpture contest, an old-time parade, a flag-raising ceremony, and a fireworks show over Silver Lake Harbor on the evening of the July 4.
+This two-day celebration, beginning on July 2, will feature a sand sculpture contest, an old-time parade, a community beach fire under the stars, and a fireworks show launched from the large National Park Service parking area on the evening of the July 4.

 Grab dinner or a sweet treat at Atlantic Beach Circle before ringing in Independence Day with a spectacular fireworks show.
 Can’t make it there?
 Don’t worry, the show will also be visible across the island.